stevensouza/playground_python/README.md

 - DBAccess/Used with Pandas - pip3 install sqlalchemy --user
 - DBAccess/Used with Pandas/Connect to MySql - pip3 install pymysql --user

+Notes:
+- All source types assume the first row is a header (i.e. GoogleSheets, Excel).
+However this could be easily fixed if needed

 Note from SqlAlchemy site, and the reason I used 'PyMySQL':

 > "The MySQL Connector/Python DBAPI has had many issues since its release, some of  which may remain unresolved, and